opariffazman/ezarr/README.md

   features for management.
 - [SABnzbd](https://sabnzbd.org/) can download nzb's
   features for management.
-- [PleX](https://www.plex.tv/) is a mediaserver.
-Using this, you get access to a Netflix-like interface across many devices like your laptop or computer, your phone, your TV and more.
-For some features, you need a [PleX pass](https://www.plex.tv/nl/plex-pass/).
 - [Tautulli](https://tautulli.com/) is a monitoring application for PleX  which can keep track of what has been watched, who watched it, when and where they watched it, and how it was watched.
-- [Jellyfin](https://jellyfin.org/) is an alternative for PleX.
-Which you'd like to use is a matter of preference, and you *could* even use both, although this is probably a waste of resources.
 - [Overseerr](https://overseerr.dev/) is a show and movie request management and media discovery tool.
 - [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) is like Overseerr, but for Jellyfin.